TylerE-WECIB/VIBECODE/README.md

 - I kept the project scope under control and managed to produce a feature-complete game in the time limit.

 What’s one thing you’d improve with more time?
--I'd make the timing after 395 Mt. a little more lenient.
+- I'd make the timing after 395 Mt. a little more lenient.
 It cuts down to 0.1 seconds and it's basically impossible to keep playing unless you get extremely lucky.